code61/short_format_notes/_sessions/c3prep/2_homebrew_mac.md

 These instructions will take you through installing Ruby and git using an OS X package manager called [Homebrew](http://mxcl.github.io/homebrew/).
 Once you have Homebrew set up you will be able to quickly and easily install the vast majority of the (free, open-source) software you will need as a developer.
 Consider this an investment for the future!

 The first parts of the installation procedure is described in a post by Moncef Belyamani [here](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/).
 [Our Steps 1-3 correspond to their Steps 1-5. **We won't be doing their steps 6 onwards**.]
 If you get stuck, please check with these instructions.
-If you find things that don't work, let us know in the [forum](http://chat.code61.org).
+If you find things that don't work, please email your course instructor.

 ### Step One: Installing Apple's Command Line Tools